Tarek-Ma/Investigating-with-splunk/README.md

 Another method is to search for the username directly in the search bar.
 Then, in the left panel under the field `Category`, if there are login events, we will see the value `Logon`.

+**Task 7** :
+**What is the name of the infected host on which suspicious Powershell commands were executed?**

+We can filter with event ID `4103` and `4104` which shows **Powershell module logging** and **Powershell script block logging**
+In the Hostname field on the left panel, we see only 1 result, which is the name of the infested host.

+**Task 8** :
+**PowerShell logging is enabled on this device.
+How many events were logged for the malicious PowerShell execution?**

+We can see the answer in the previous task

+**Task 9** :
+**An encoded Powershell script from the infected host initiated a web request.
+What is the full URL?**

+In the `Payload` field in the left pannel we see interesting values like : `/admin/get.php` `/news.php` `/login/process.php`.
+With the query `index=main EventID=4103 OR EventID=4104 *admin*` we find some results with the same encoded script, we decode it with Cyberchef -> Decode from **base64** then decode text in UTF16, we see a **path** with `/news.php` but the part before is also encoded in base64.
+We decode it with Cyberchef (base64 and decode text UTF16) and we get `http://10.10.10.5` so we have the full url ( combine with /news.php).
+The hint said that we have to defang it, we do it with Cyberchef too.